nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Note: For same toolchain and targets targeted by same option, make sure mcux_replace_ide_file is used after mcux_set_ide_file, otherwise you will get the error message: Attribute file is not set before, please use mcux_set_ide_file instead of mcux_replace_ide_file

-For details of supported attribute file, please refer to [IDE Option and Scripts Setting](#ide-option-and-scripts-setting)
+For details of supported attribute file, please refer to [IDE Script Setting](#ide-script-setting)

 ### Variables